gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales chuckled.
-"Not quite, but—here, let me get the printer set up while you decide what you want to build."
+"Not quite, but—here, let me get the printer set up while you decide what we're building."
 He plucked a scarred gray cube out of a recess in the hard foam that lined the lid of the toolbox.